Lawmakers from CM Shinde-led Shiv Sena won't win next election, claims Sanjay Raut | Politics

 Speaking to reporters here, Raut also claimed that CM Shinde was keen on a foreign tour, while farmers in parts of the state were staring at crop losses due to erratic rainfall.

-Asked about the possibility that Shinde's side may issue a whip against four Shiv Sena (UBT) MPs for not attending a discussion on the women reservation's bill in Parliament, Raut said, “It is a trivial matter for us that they would issue a whip against four of our Lok Sabha members.'' ''They (Shinde group lawmakers) should first know that none of them are going to win the next election,” the Rajya Sabha member claimed.
+Asked about the possibility that Shinde's side may issue a whip against four Shiv Sena (UBT) MPs for skipping voting on the women's reservation bill in Parliament, Raut said, ''It is a trivial matter for us that they would issue a whip against four of our Lok Sabha members.'' ''They (Shinde group lawmakers) should first know that none of them are going to win the next election,'' the Rajya Sabha member claimed.

 A revolt led by Shinde in June last year led to a split in the Shiv Sena and collapse of the Uddhav Thackeray-headed Maha Vikas Aghadi government in the state.